This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 - Red streaks coming from the surgery area

-- Blood, fluid, or pus draining from your wound
+- Blood, fluid, or pus draining from your surgery area

 How is a SSI diagnosed?

 - Blood tests may show the germ that is causing the infection and give information about your overall health.

 - X-ray or CT pictures may be done to look for infection in deeper tissues.
-You may be given contrast liquid to help the wound show up better in the pictures.
+You may be given contrast liquid to help the pictures show up better.
 Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
-Do not enter the MRI room with anything metal.
-Metal can cause serious injury.
-Tell the healthcare provider if you have any metal in or on your body.

 How is a SSI treated?

-- Medicines can help fight the infection and decrease pain or swelling.
+- Medicines will be given to treat the infection and decrease pain or swelling.

 - Hyperbaric oxygen therapy (HBO) may be used to get more oxygen to your tissues to help them heal.
 The pressurized oxygen is given as you sit in a pressure chamber.

 How can I help my infection heal?

 - Care for your wound as directed.
 Keep your wound clean and dry.
 You may need to cover your wound when you bathe so it does not get wet.
-When you are allowed to clean your wound, carefully wash it with soap and water, or as directed.
-Dry the area and put on new, clean bandages as directed.
+Clean your wound as directed with soap and water or wound cleaner.
+Put on new, clean bandages as directed.
 Change your bandages when they get wet or dirty.

 - Eat a variety of healthy foods.
 Examples include fruits, vegetables, whole-grain breads, low-fat dairy products, beans, lean meats, and fish.
 Healthy foods may help you heal faster.
 You may also need to take vitamins and minerals.
 Ask if you need to be on a special diet.